ankit-rathi/ankit-rathi.github.io/learn.md

 ## Convergence
 A state reached during the training of a model when the loss changes very little between each iteration.

+## Data
+Data is a collection of facts such as numbers, descriptions, and observations used in decision making.
+Data can be classified as structured, semi-structured, or unstructured.

 ## Deduction
 A top-down approach to answering questions or solving problems.
 A logic technique that starts with a theory and tests that theory with observations to derive a conclusion.
 E.g. We suspect X, but we need to test our hypothesis before coming to any conclusions.